mate-academy/react_person/README.md

 Add props validation using `PropTypes` library and `defaultProps`

 ## REQUIREMENTS:
-- Each person section should contain data-cy="person" attribute
+- Each person section should contain `data-cy="person"` attribute
-- Name of each person should contain data-cy="name" attribute
+- Name of each person should contain `data-cy="name"` attribute
-- Age of each person should contain data-cy="age" attribute
+- Age of each person should contain `data-cy="age"` attribute
-- Partner of each person should contain data-cy="partner" attribute
+- Partner of each person should contain `data-cy="partner"` attribute
+- If person is not married, status should contain `data-cy="status"` attribute